 Chambers is the Deputy Director of Environmental Public Health for the Cuyahoga County Board of Health in Parma, Ohio.
 He is a registered sanitarian and Healthy Homes Specialist, having served on multiple national CDC advisory groups related to lead exposure.
 He was also part of the National Association of County and City Health Officials’ (NACCHO) Environmental Health Work Group from 2017 to 2019.

-Chambers is a member of Alpha Phi Alpha Fraternity, Inc., a student ambassador for the Johns Hopkins Bloomberg School of Public Health, and a member of the National Association for Healthcare Quality, National Environmental Health Association, Ohio Environmental Health Association, and Ohio Public Health Association.
+Chambers is a member of Alpha Phi Alpha Fraternity, Inc., an alumni ambassador for the Johns Hopkins Bloomberg School of Public Health, and a member of the National Association for Healthcare Quality, National Environmental Health Association, Ohio Environmental Health Association, and Ohio Public Health Association.
 He earned a bachelor of science degree in environmental health and master of health administration (MHA) degree from Ohio University.
-He is currently a doctoral candidate in public health, health policy and management at Kent State University, while also working toward a master of applied science degree in population health management at the Johns Hopkins School of Public Health.
+He received his PhD in public health, health policy and management at Kent State University, and a master of applied science degree in population health management at the Johns Hopkins School of Public Health.

 Cohn serves as Vice President of Strategy with the Mt.
 Sinai Health Care Foundation, where he leads grantmaking in community health and public policy.
 In this role, Daniel oversees the Foundation’s local and state policy agenda, with a particular focus on maternal and infant health, early childhood development, and access to high-quality health care.